Sunday, December 28, 2008

 Well, I am not doing any of that stuff but I did, in my shallow way, add red and blue streaks to my hair.
 I wonder if that counts as doing a good deed so that my stylist could afford Christmas presents?
 But seriously, I got depressed for a minute reading the "top 10 good deeds list" in that email.
 You know how it is - you start thinking that you've got to be a superstar too - next thing you know, you're face-down in a vat of red wine singing UB40 songs.

 Then I came to my senses and thought, "Feeling like an inadequate failure in comparison to those guys is stupid.
 Now I'm going to go look at cupcake blogs and feel happy: Yay!
-Cupcakes!!
+Cupcakes!! so there."

 I might even make some tomorrow and give a couple to a dude who lives in a van down by the river.
 Maybe I should throw in a bobble-head Jesus for his dashboard and one of those "Christian" t-shirts, like the orange one that says, "Jesus' Pieces".